What's the difference between rose water and rose hydrosol?

 Hydrosols often maintain a more herbaceous aroma with a bit of crisp earthiness than their floral water counterparts.
 Because of their skin benefits and no known risk of causing skin sensitivities, hydrosols are widely used in Rain Organica's facial products.

-If you'd like to try a rose floral water, you can pick up Rain Organica's Rose Water Mist laden with rose floral water.
+If you'd like to try a rose floral water, pick up Rain Organica's Rose Water Mist laden with rose floral water.
 This mist is more fragrant and intended as a body & hair mist.
 You'll likely notice an instant softness for your hair & body.
-You can even use Rose Water Mist as a linen spray, and it works great for misting towels and pillowcases.
+You'll find Rose Water Mist works well as a linen spray, for misting towels and pillowcases.

 Until next time,